OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 1 hour

 You conjure a mass of thick, sticky webbing at a point of your choice within range.
-The webs fill a 20* foot cube from that point for the duration.
+The webs fill a 20-foot cube from that point for the duration.
 The webs are difficult terrain and lightly obscure their area.

 If the webs aren’t anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, the conjured web collapses on itself, and the spell ends at the start of your next turn.
 Webs layered over a flat surface have a depth of 5 feet.